-Help your pet by making sure they are dewormed on a regular basis, and get prompt treatment for diarrhea.
+Help your pet by making sure they are dewormed regularly, and get prompt treatment for diarrhea.

 This suture is exactly what it sounds like: It tightens the anus in the same way a drawstring closes a shoe bag.
-A small hole is left so that soft poop can pass through, and the suture is removed after around 7 days.
+A small hole is left so soft poop can pass through, and the suture is removed after about 7 days.

-The vigilant among you will spot that a normal poop won’t pass through a small hole.
-This makes it necessary to use a gentle laxative, such as lactulose, to keep things soft and squidgy.
-Unfortunately for my feline patient, the parent overlooked giving the lactulose, and the cat became very uncomfortable indeed.
+The vigilant among you will spot that normal poop won’t pass through a small hole.
+This makes it necessary to use a gentle laxative, such as lactulose, to keep things soft.

-This meant intervention with an enema — which enhanced the reputation of Fridays at the clinic as being “Fecal Fridays.”
-Now we’re waiting for things to settle down before removing that purse-string suture and keep everything crossed that the rectum stays in place.
+This meant intervention with an enema.
+Now we’re waiting for things to settle down before removing that purse-string suture and hoping that the cat’s rectum stays in place.